Skip to content

 For the moment …

 For now, the ‘Classic’ plan has all the Microsoft 365 consumer features.
-In other words, it’s the same as Microsoft 365 is now for people outside the trial countries.
+In other words, it’s the same as Microsoft 365.

 In future years, it’s possible that more features will be added to the regular Microsoft 365 plans and not the “Classic” options.
 That will widen the feature gap between the two types of plan to make the cheaper “Classic” plan less appealing.